-SInce the profile image is one of the first elements that prospects notice on your profile, let’s take a look at how we can edit your profile image to be the best:
+Since the profile image is one of the first elements that prospects notice on your profile, let’s take a look at how we can edit your profile image to be the best:

 Let’s take a real LinkedIn profile for example:

-- Analyse your photo using Snappr:
+- Analyze your photo using Snappr:

 Snappr uses image recognition and machine learning technologies, to determine how well your photo will perform.

-Let’s analyse Curtis’s profile image using Snappr:
+Let’s analyze Curtis’s profile image using Snappr:

 Snappr rates the photo at 72, and gives us a bunch of suggestions on how to better optimize the face in the image: